OM Investors Have Opportunity to Lead Outset Medical, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 27, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Outset Medical, Inc. ("Outset" or the "Company") (NASDAQ: OM).
+LOS ANGELES, Aug.
+2, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Outset Medical, Inc. ("Outset" or the "Company") (NASDAQ: OM).

 Class Period: September 15, 2020 – June 13, 2022